leancodepl/ts-routes/README.md

 ### Routing

-To use stronly typed paths, you first have to create the routing object by calling `createRouting` and providing an object defining segments.
+To use strongly typed paths, you first have to create the routing object by calling `createRouting` and providing an object defining segments.
 Segments represent single routing paths and are implemented as tagged template literals:

 ```js